TheHuddle/pr-practice/bogoworld/README.md

 Run `main.py` with a python3 interpreter.
 Optional arguments are:

-* s - The string to print. (default = "Hello, world!")
+* msg - The string to print. (default = "Hello, world!")
-* d - The average time between successfully printed characters, in seconds. (default = 0.2 seconds)
+* delay - The average time between successfully printed characters, in seconds. (default = 0.2 seconds)